-Regarding the proposals themselves, we note that the Mayor is intending to levy charges on the most polluting cars, vans and HGVs (especially diesels), as well as to make buses cleaner.
+Regarding the wider proposals from the Mayor to tackle air quality (including those contained in this specific consultation), we note that he is intending to levy charges on the most polluting cars, vans and HGVs (especially diesels), as well as to make buses cleaner.
 In particular the Mayor proposes to:

-- Introduce a new "Toxicity" or T Charge into the Congestion Charge area for the most polluting vehicles - Bring the implementation of the central London Ultra Low Emission Zone (ULEZ) forward by one year to 2019 - Expand the ULEZ (Ultra Low Emissions Zone) beyond central London in 2020 - Introduce a new Emissions Surcharge from 2017 for the most polluting vehicles entering central London - Give Transport for London (TfL) the go-ahead to start looking at a diesel scrappage scheme as part of a wider national scheme that the Mayor is calling on the government to run - Keep Londoners better informed and alerted when pollution is at its worst - Make sure Transport for London cleans up its bus fleet and buying only hybrid or zero emission doubledecker buses from 2018
+- Introduce a new "Toxicity" or T Charge into the Congestion Charge area for the most polluting vehicles from October 2017 - Bring the implementation of the central London Ultra Low Emission Zone (ULEZ) forward by one year to 2019 - Expand the ULEZ (Ultra Low Emissions Zone) beyond central London in 2020 - Give Transport for London (TfL) the go-ahead to start looking at a diesel scrappage scheme as part of a wider national scheme that the Mayor is calling on the government to run

+- Keep Londoners better informed and alerted when pollution is at its worst - Make sure Transport for London cleans up its bus fleet and buys only hybrid or zero emission double-decker buses from 2018

-We welcome and generally support these proposals.
+We welcome and support these proposals.
 That said, LCC urges the Mayor to go further.
 Some of our partners in the Healthy Air Campaign are making submissions to improve important aspects of them, for example in respect of the technical standards for vehicles: we ask that the Mayor takes these concerns very seriously.
 For our part, LCC would like to respond specifically as follows.